-Dutch Baby Pancakes are sometimes called German Pancakes or Apple Puff Pancakes The pancakes puff up during cooking and deflate a bit when it comes out of the oven.
+An easy apple Dutch baby recipe, sometimes called German Pancakes or Apple Puff Pancakes.
+The pancake puffs up during cooking and then deflates a bit when it comes out of the oven.
 Dust some powdered sugar over the pancake while still warm or drizzle a little maple syrup over the top.
-This is my favorite pancake recipe tied with my short stack recipe.

 Ingredients Notes